Healthdirect Australia is not responsible for the content and advertising on the external website you are now entering.

 Key facts

-- Glandular fever is a viral infection usually caused by the Epstein-Barr virus.
+- Glandular fever is a viral infection that is usually caused by the Epstein-Barr virus.

-- The virus is spread from person-to-person through saliva.
+- The virus spreads from person-to-person through saliva.

 - Symptoms include sore throat, fever, swollen glands and fatigue.